If you live in zone 7 and you want to plant strawberries, you may wonder when you should plant strawberries in zone 7.

-In this article, we will consider when to plant strawberries in Zone 7, based on some of these factors.
+In this article, we will consider when to plant strawberries in zone 7, based on different factors.

 The Best Time to Plant Strawberries in Zone 7

 The best time of year to plant strawberries in Zone 7 is from mid-December to early April.
 Strawberries do their best in temperatures of between 60 degrees and 80 degrees Fahrenheit.
 They can actually survive in temperatures as low as 25 degrees, provided that they are covered in order to shield them from frost.
 But there are many other factors to consider when growing strawberries.
 Here are some more tips to help you get the best crop possible.

 Where to Plant your Strawberries in Zone 7?

 Most types of strawberries thrive in full sun.
 They need approximately eight hours of direct sunlight a day, so choose a nice, sunny spot.

 It is important to ensure that the soil is right for your strawberries.
 They will do better in soil that is a little more on the acidic side, so adjust the pH of the soil to between 5.5 and 6.8.

 Why is the pH of the soil important?

 If the soil is too acidic or too alkaline, certain components can become toxic to plants and inhibit healthy growth.
 The most important element affecting the pH level of the soil is rainfall.
 Heavy rain will result in an elevated acid level, while an elevated alkalinity level may be caused by too much calcium carbonate.

 Before you begin planting, it is important to prepare your soil and ensure that the pH level is right.